The Madcap Drift Mine

 Gold was discovered in the Manhattan district in 1905, although quartz veins in the vicinity of Manhattan had been worked as early as 1866.

-Placer gold has furnished approximately 30 per cent of the total production of the Manhattan district.
+Placer gold has furnished approximately 30 percent of the total production of the Manhattan district.

 Gold had been discovered in the deep gravels of the gulch in a well sunk near Central as early as 1906.